halcy/Mastodon.py/README.rst

 Mastodon.py
 ===========
 Register your app!
 This only needs to be done once.
+Uncomment the code and substitute in your information.

 .. code-block:: python

    from mastodon import Mastodon

+   '''
    Mastodon.create_app(
         'pytooterapp',
         api_base_url = 'https://mastodon.social',
         to_file = 'pytooter_clientcred.secret'
    )
+   '''

 Then login.
 This can be done every time, or use persisted.